Frequently Asked Questions

 A: The alarm on your grinder pump station will sound when the wastewater in the tank reaches a certain level.

-- A nuisance alarm may occur if a large inrush of water overwhelms the pump temporarily and water rises above the pump's alarm level, such as emptying a whirlpool tub.
+- An alarm may occur if a large amount of water goes into the tank and rises above the pump's alarm level, such as emptying a whirlpool tub.
 Once the pump "catches up," the alarm turns off by itself and does not turn on again.
-Frequent nuisance alarms may indicate that the pump is having trouble "keeping up" and needs service.
+We call this a "nuisance alarm."
+Frequent nuisance alarms when using the pump normally may indicate that the pump is having trouble "keeping up" and needs service.

 - An actual alarm will occur if the pump has stopped working and wastewater in the tank rises above the pump's alarm level.
 Discontinue water use to avoid causing a backup or overflow.
 Never silence the alarm and continue using water if your pump is not working; you will cause a backup or overflow and possibly damage the pump.

-Q: What should I do if the alarm goes off?
+Q: What should I do if the alarm on my grinder pump goes off?

 A: If the alarm turns off after a few minutes and does not turn on again, the grinder pump should be OK.
 Check regularly to ensure that the grinder pump is operating and the alarm is not on.